If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 cable that will create a "Broadband/Smart Grid," hence a Smart City,

-and they are explaining this to us by using minimal wording to confuse and
+and they are explaining this by using minimal wording to confuse and

 obscure their true intentions.